Solar shines brightly in Europe for 2009

 The world may be in the grip of a global economic depression, but 2009 was the best year yet for solargenerated power in Europe.

 Germany remained the largest market for solar power in 2009, followed by Italy, Japan and the United States.
-Germany now has a total capacity of almost 9 GW, onethird of which was installed in 2009.
+Germany now has a German PV capacity of almost 9 GW, onethird of which was installed in 2009.
 Despite cutting its feedin tariffs for solar power in 2010, the country is expected to remain in the No. 1 spot for 2010.

-Italy, with 700 megawatts MW of installed solar PV capacity, ranked second in 2009, and the EPIA expects the country to remain in a prominent position because of its favourable solar incentives.
+Italy, with 700 megawatts MW of installed solar PV capacity, ranked second in 2009, and the EPIA expects the country to remain in a prominent position because of its favourable Italian solar incentives regime.
 Italy was recently picked to host Europes largest solar PV plant, following a deal between the Italian government and SunEdison LLC.
 SunEdison plans to build a 72MW facility near the town of Rovigo in northeast Italy.

-The impact of Spains 2008 market cap on new solar installations was evident in the latest figures, with new installations plummeting to only 60 MW in the country in 2009.
+The impact of Spain's 2008 market cap on new solar installations was evident in the latest figures, with new installations plummeting to only 60 MW in the country in 2009.
 Despite this, solar power now accounts for about 3 of the countrys electricity.
 Spanish system integrator Assyce Fotovoltaica announced that it has received permission to build the largest First Solar freefield solar power farm in Spain.
 Located in Extremadura, it will cover 69 hectares and have the capacity to generate more than 26 MW during peak generation.

-Solar power installations rocketed in the Czech Republic in 2009 to 411 MW, thanks to generous support schemes, but with these schemes being scaled down, growth is expected to fall significantly by 2011.
+Solar power installations rocketed in the Czech Republic in 2009 to 411 MW, thanks to generous support schemes, but with these schemes being scaled down, European solar market growth is expected to fall significantly by 2011.
 Belgium entered the top10 list for the first time in 2009, with 292 MW installed, while France followed with 185 MW installed in 2009.
 France also has an additional 100 MW installed that is not yet connected to the grid.
 The EPIA stressed that for the solar market to really grow, France needs to urgently address its gridconnection issues.

 Related News